 The die finishes an operation, delivering a final product at the end.

-Movement can be automatically controlled or manual, allowing miniature parts to be produced through advanced tolerance and production speeds.
+Movement can be automatically controlled or manual, allowing small parts to be produced through excellent tolerance and production speeds.

 Parts get manually moved between each step, either being metal formed or blanked.
 The key benefit is reduced tool cost.

-However, the disadvantage is an inability to provide complex feature tolerance or miniature parts, with higher part cost.
+However, the disadvantage is an inability to provide complex feature tolerance or small parts, with a higher part cost.

-RICKOTEK Metal Products Ltd is a professional precision metal stamping manufacturer in China, Contact us for any of your metal projects, we will provide our best services with very reasonable prices.
+RICKOTEK Metal Products Ltd is a professional precision metal stamping manufacturer in China.
+Contact us for any of your metal projects, and we will provide our best services at very reasonable prices.